google-deepmind/deepmind-research/geomancer/README.md

 # Geometric Manifold Component Estimator (GEOMANCER)

-This package provides an implementation of the Geometric Manifold Component Estimator, or GEOMANCER, as published in [Disentangling by Subspace Diffusion (2020)](https://arxiv.org/abs/2006.12982).
+This package provides an implementation of the Geometric Manifold Component Estimator, or GEOMANCER, as described in [Disentangling by Subspace Diffusion (2020)](https://arxiv.org/abs/2006.12982).
 GEOMANCER is a nonparametric algorithm for disentangling, somewhat similar in spirit to Laplacian Eigenmaps or Vector Diffusion Maps, except instead of producing an embedding for the data,